 HISTORY - It all began in 1917...

 We are very fortunate to have the Teepee Creek Terror book that was published in the 1970's by Jean Rycroft.
-This book captures the history of the Teepee Creek Stampede through stories, pictures, and memorabilia.
-Contact Colleen Binks at 780-831-7751 for a copy, or with any other history related information
+This book captures the history of the Teepee Creek Stampede through stories, pictures, and memorabilia and copies available for purchase.

 We have a number of third and fourth generation board members and volunteers involved in the Teepee Creek Stampede Association today including our past president, Dustin Hollingworth.
 It is significant to know that his dad, Donald Hollingworth, his grandpa, Norm Hollingworth, and his Great-Grandpa Rusty Hollingworth were all key parts of this historical event.
 He is even starting to get his own children involved as the fifth generation of helpers.
 The people are 100% volunteers that continue to work diligently so that the tradition of the Teepee Creek Stampede stays alive.
 Without the hard work of the volunteers that work tirelessly today and all those that came before us, the Teepee Creek Stampede would not be what it is today.